Risk management objectives and scope

 Neste recognizes risk management as an integral part of sound management practice and an essential element of good corporate governance.
 Risk as an element of uncertainty (opportunity or threat) is an inevitable component of running the business.
-Systematic risk management practices are the means to ensure that Neste is successful in reaching the set strategic goals and business objectives and is able to maintain continuous operations in a changing business environment.
+Systematic risk management practices are the means to ensure that Neste is successful in achieving the set strategic goals and business objectives and is able to maintain continuous operations in a changing business environment.

 Neste’s risk management practices can be characterized by the following statements:

-- The company emphasizes risk aware culture and proactive management of risks.
+- The company emphasizes risk aware culture and proactive management of risks;

-- Risk management is a continuous process that is subject to improvement to reflect changes in the external and internal environment.
+- Risk management is a continuous process that is subject to improvement to reflect changes in the external and internal environment;

 Risk management framework and principles

-Framework and principles for risk management have been defined in Neste Corporate risk management policy, that has been approved by the Board of Directors.
+Framework and principles for risk management have been defined in the Neste Corporate risk management policy, which has been approved by the Board of Directors.
 The policy is supplemented by risk management principles, guidelines, and instructions for specific risk disciplines.

-Risk reporting aims at transparent, consistent, and comprehensive communication of risk status in different areas.
-As a result of risk reporting, company’s risk profile can be compared with the defined risk appetite and it can be concluded, whether additional risk treatment actions are needed.
+Risk reporting aims at the transparent, consistent, and comprehensive communication of risk status in different areas.
+As a result of risk reporting, the Company’s risk profile can be compared with the defined risk appetite and it can be concluded whether additional risk treatment actions are needed.

 Communication regarding the most important risk issues takes place along the strategic planning and performance management cycle.